 It’s essential to review the fee structure of each provider carefully, as these costs can vary greatly depending on your business type and volume of sales.

-5. Integrate via a payment gateway
+5. Integrate via a payment gateway and set up merchant account

+How to set up merchant account?
 The merchant’s payment gateway is the link between the checkout page on the merchant’s website and the acquiring bank, holding Visa or Mastercard license.
 It allows a secure transmission of the card data and transaction details.
 The integration can take between a few days and a couple of weeks, depending on the number of features.
 In the meantime, the provider will set up the merchant account.
 How to set up a Merchant Account?
 The merchant will receive credentials, known as MIDs (merchant identification numbers) and share them with the merchant.
 The MID details will be implemented by the payment gateway once the integration is complemented.

 6. Process transactions